 All the king cared about was his lovely wife, so he agreed to let the dwarves take all the silver they needed from all the mines in his whole mountain kingdom.
 It took many, many days, and the moon princess grew weaker and weaker.

 But at long last the dwarves had mined all the silver, and there was none left.
 The princess was now so weak that she could no longer stand on the ramparts to watch the moon.
-The king had his masons open up a large window in the princesses’ bedroom, so she could still watch the moon at night.
+The king had her bed moved to a large window, so she could still watch the moon at night.

 But then something strange happened.
 As the princess watched the waning moon disappear over the black mountains one night, she thought she saw a glimmer of silver on a mountain top.
 The next night she saw another glimmer on another mountain.

 Each night the princess looked out her window, and slowly, peak by peak, the black mountains began to glow.
-It took many, many nights, but at long last the black mountains of Hitachi glowed as white in the moonlight as the grassy plains and wooded hills of her homeland.
+It took many, many night, but at long last the black mountains of Hareni glowed as white in the moonlight as the grassy plains and wooded hills of her homeland.

 Each night, the moon and the stars shone down on the silver mountain peaks, and during the day the sun shone on slopes and hillsides as white as snow.
 The princess soon regained her health and her skin glowed white once more, and she emitted a faint delicate light wherever she went.

-To thank the dwarves for their help, the king granted them sovereignity over the whole of the Altan mountains for as long as there was a king under the mountains.
+To thank the dwarves for their help, the king granted them sovereignty over the whole of the Altan mountains for as long as there was a king under the mountains.